GPCRs in Medicinal Chemistry

 – vineyard visit and dinner on Thursday evening at Rocca Sveva.

-Registrations can be cancelled up to 12:00 (BST) on Tuesday, 20th September when an 80% refund will be given.
-Please note that cancellations will only be accepted in writing.
-We regret that there will be no refunds for cancellations received after 12:00 (BST) on 20th September.
+Registrations could be cancelled up to 12:00 (BST) on Tuesday, 20th September when an 80% refund would have been given.
+Please note that cancellations were only accepted in writing.
+We regret that there were no refunds for cancellations received after 12:00 (BST) on 20th September.

 Want to become a member?